Maine Chapter

 Here are ways to get chestnuts to plant and enjoy:

-• TACF members receive an invitation to buy our limited supply of pure American seeds or seedlings if/when available.
+• Join TACF and receive an invitation to buy our limited supply of pure American seeds or seedlings if/when available.

-• Viles Arboretum in Augusta and Ellis’ Greenhouse in Hudson ME sell seedlings during the summer months.
+• Ellis’ Greenhouse in Hudson ME often sells seedlings during the summer months.

 • Buy 2-yr-old Maine chestnut seedlings from Fedco Trees.
 Fedco buys seeds from the ME Chapter and gives us back $3 per tree.